carsonfk/sealaska-data-portal/README.md

-# Sealaska Corporation
+# Sealaska Data Portal

-This repository contains the client-side code for a webpage displaying data reflecting Sealaska land status and use, including community-provided input.
+This repository contains the client-side code for a webpage displaying data reflecting Sealaska land status and use, including community-provided input submitted using this webpage.

-This code modifies and fetches from a firebase database, which contains the community-provided data.
+This code modifies and fetches from a firebase database, which stores the community-provided data.

 ## Developer(s)